 State building inspectors have provided guidelines for residential swimming pools, spas, and hot tubs.
 While the following is not an exhaustive list of Connecticut pool regulations, it is helpful in understanding there are highly restrictive measures necessary to prevent personal injury and to save lives with respect to using a pool facility.

-As defined in the Connecticut General Statutes, a pool alarm shall be installed for the purpose of emitting a warning at a minimum sound level of 50 decibels when a person or object weighing or exceeding 15-pounds enters the pool.
+As defined in the Connecticut General Statutes, a pool alarm shall be installed for the purpose of emitting a warning at a minimum sound level of 50 decibels when a person or object weighing 15 pounds or more enters the pool.
+You also must have a self-closing/self-latching fence of at least 4 feet in height surrounding the pool with no larger than a 4-inch opening between the posts.
+Experts highly recommend that pool owners have a shepherd’s crook, ring buoy, and life vests available.
+They also encourage the use of depth markers at every other foot and a divider between the deep and shallow ends.